Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-time-management-english.rst

 Note that one can sometimes see expressions like ``this happened at tick #123``.
 The dash character (``#``) implies that this must be actually understood as a tick offset, not as an (absolute) tick.

-Models should define all durations in terms of (non-tick) time units, as actual, plain durations (ex: 15 virtual seconds), rather than directly in ticks or tick offsets (like ``#143232``).
+Models should define all durations in terms of (non-tick) time units, as actual, plain durations (e.g. 15 virtual seconds), rather than directly in ticks or tick offsets (like ``#143232``).
 Indeed these former durations are absolute, context-less, whereas the corresponding number of simulation ticks depends on the simulation frequency: one surely does not want to have to update all the timings used in all models as soon as the overall simulation frequency has been modified.

-So the recommended approach for models (implemented in child classes of ``class_Actor``) is to define, first, durations in time units (ex: 15s), and then only to convert them, as soon as an actor is created (i.e. at simulation-time), into a corresponding number of ticks (ex: at 2Hz, 15s becomes 30 ticks) thanks to the ``class_Actor:convert_seconds_to_ticks/{2,3}`` helper functions [#]_.
+So the recommended approach for models (implemented in child classes of ``class_Actor``) is to define, first, durations in time units (e.g. 15s), and then only to convert them, as soon as an actor is created (i.e. at simulation-time), into a corresponding number of ticks (e.g. at 2Hz, 15s becomes 30 ticks) thanks to the ``class_Actor:convert_seconds_to_ticks/{2,3}`` helper functions [#]_.

 .. [#] A corresponding method (``convertSecondsToTicks/2``) could be used instead, however this method has virtually no chance of being overloaded any day, so using the helper functions is not a problem.